+Attila Homonna.
 The Tokaj wine region situated on the northeastern part of Hungary at the south – southeastern foothills of the Zemplén Mountain.

-Attila Homonna started his tiny wine farm in 1999 in the classic region in Hungary for Furmint and Harslevelu, Tokaj.
+Attila Homonna started his tiny wine farm in 1999.
+In the classic region in Hungary for Furmint and Harslevelu, Tokaj.
 His three hectares of vines lie in the best sites around the villages of Erdobenye and Olasziszka and are all farmed organically.
 He specifically searched for old vineyards which were planted with the old clones of Furmint and Hárslevelű.
-These vines are around 40 – 50 years old and produce small and loose berried bunches which are capable of delivering good complexity and an intense taste.
-Unlike most producers in the region, Attila focuses on dry wines from Furmint and can be considered one of the best exponents.
-His wines have weight but finesse, combine minerality, acidity and backbone with depth and body.
+These vines are around 40 – 50 years old.
+They produce small and loose berried bunches which are capable of delivering good complexity and an intense taste.
+Unlike most producers in the region.
+Attila focuses on dry wines from Furmint and can be considered one of the best exponents.
+His wines have weight but finesse.
+Combine minerality, acidity and backbone with depth and body.
 Particularly evident as the wines age.